percyqaz/AdventOfCode_2022/README.md

 # Advent of Code 2022
 https://adventofcode.com/ is an event where every day for 25 days leading up to christmas, you get a challenge that should be solved using programming or similar tools.

-I'm using this as an excuse to use **a different tool or language each day**, some for the first time ever.
+My original goal was to use this as an excuse to use **a different tool or language each day**, some for the first time ever.

-The more unusual/unconventional the tool, the more fun I think I will have using it.

-Midway I may also do Part 1 and Part 2 in different languages, with the rule that I can reuse a language for one of the two parts but not both
-Near the end, I expect I will need to use my strongest tools, as the problems get harder each day
+Now that the problems have ramped up in difficulty (day 15 onwards), **I will be freely using the most comfortable tools at my disposal**.
+(Perhaps still with a few surprises)

 ----